nyc-crh/site/content/gallery/elizabeth-farrell.md

 date: 1901-09-01
 displaydate: "undated"
 title: Elizabeth Farrell and Ungraded Classes
-author:
+author: Board of Education of the City of New York
 citation: >
- "Elizabeth Farrell and Ungraded Classes" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/elizabeth-farrell."
+ "Elizabeth Farrell and Ungraded Classes," Board of Education of the City of New York, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/elizabeth-farrell.
 imageFeatured: elizabeth-farrell.jpg
 imageFeaturedAlt: A white middle-aged woman teaches a classroom of boys of various ages making chairs
+detailedDescription:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
-eventname: Elizabeth Farrell teaches a classroom of children with intellectual disabilities in an “ungraded class.”
+eventname: "Elizabeth Farrell teaches a classroom of children with intellectual disabilities in an \"ungraded class.\""
 caption: Elizabeth Farrell oversees boys of different ages making furniture in a classroom.
 archive_source: Council for Exceptional Children
 source_link: https://exceptionalchildren.org/
-copyright: Public Domain
+copyright: Public domain
 categories:
 - k-12 education
 tags:
 - ableist segregation
 - disabled people
-- intellectual disability
+- intellectual disabilities
-- physical disability
+- physical disabilities
 - disability labels
-- photography & imagery
+- photography, imagery, & visual representation
-- institutions
+- institutionalization of disabled people and people labeled disabled
 - school facilities
 questions:
 - How did compulsory education laws change the way children with disabilities were educated?